secondpathstudio/privatescribe/readme.md

 **What this is *not*:** A HIPAA compliance certification.
 HIPAA compliance is an organizational and procedural matter, not a software feature.
 PrivateScribe gives you the *technical* foundation a covered entity would need (data never leaves the device, no third-party processors involved), but the policies, BAAs, audit procedures, and risk assessments remain your responsibility.

+**Encryption status:** The database is encrypted at rest using SQLCipher.
+On first admin login, an encryption key is auto-generated and displayed to the admin — record it somewhere safe.
+The key is subsequently viewable by any admin after password authentication, and can be reset by an admin if needed.
+Note that resetting the key is a destructive operation with respect to existing encrypted data, so the reset flow is intentionally admin-gated to avoid accidental database loss.

-**Encryption status:** Encryption-at-rest is on the roadmap (SQLCipher for the database, encrypted audio files).
-Today, data on disk is protected by your operating system's file permissions and whatever full-disk encryption you have enabled (FileVault, BitLocker, LUKS).
+Audio files on disk are not yet encrypted at the application layer and currently rely on your operating system's file permissions and full-disk encryption (FileVault, BitLocker, LUKS).
+Application-layer audio file encryption is on the roadmap.
 If you're handling regulated data, full-disk encryption is non-negotiable.

 ---

 ## Tech stack

-- **Backend:** Flask + SQLAlchemy + SQLite
+- **Backend:** Flask + SQLAlchemy + SQLite (SQLCipher)
 - **Frontend:** Vite + React + TypeScript
 - **Transcription:** Whisper (faster-whisper)
 - **LLM inference:** Ollama